Exploring the Tarot Cards Surprising Origins!

 The Development of the Modern Deck

 Even when Tarot cards were becoming increasingly popular, they differed to the standard deck that you find today.
 Jean-Baptise Alliette and Antoine Court de Gébelin played a major role in writing articles and books surrounding the use of these decks for divination purposes.

 In 1789, Alliette (also referred to as Etteilla) actually released the first occult deck that was designed specifically for that purpose.
-The design of these cards was heavily influenced by the supposed Ancient Egyptian origins of Tarot, something we still find within the deck to this day.
+The design of these cards was heavily influenced by the supposed Ancient Egyptian origins of the Tarot, something we still find within the deck to this day.

 The design of these cards strongly resembled the Tarot of Marseilles deck, from which Alliette took much of his influence.
 The suit cards strongly resembled those found in a standard playing card deck.
 The original name for Alliette’s deck isn’t known, but it is often referred to as the Egyptian tarot.
 Does this deck mark the end of the Tarot cards surprising origins?
 Not quite!

 The tarot cards surprising origins continue to develop over time.
 After all, each stage offers a new step towards the cards we know today.
 We find that the cards were in a constant state of flux from the 1500s until the 1900s.
 The names of cards changed, as did the imagery, and decks could be heavily influenced by playing card decks, Christianity, Islam, Egypt, or any other source.
 Cards commissioned by royalty would often be better quality but would also better represent the royal figures depicted on the cards themselves.